PSSI-IT/.github/profile/README.md

 ![](https://intranet.fortrexsolutions.com/wp-content/uploads/2021/03/FOOTER-Fortrex-logo-horizontal-rgb-reverse-color-1-300x66-1.png)
 # Fortrex-IT github page

 Overall location for some of Fortrex's codebases maintained by the dev team.
-Currently contains repositories for Navigator and Payroll applications.
+Currently contains repositories for Navigator, Payroll app, and other in-house apps.

 ## Authors